kids-first/kf-somatic-workflow/README.md

 - [THeTa2](https://github.com/kids-first/THetA/tree/v0.7.1) is used to inform and adjust copy number calls from CNVkit with purity estimations.
 - [GATK CNV](https://gatk.broadinstitute.org/hc/en-us/articles/360035531152--How-to-Call-common-and-rare-germline-copy-number-variants) uses GATK 4.2.4.1 to call somtic CNVs using a Panel of Normals created using [this workflow](https://github.com/kids-first/kf-gatk-cnv-wf/blob/master/workflows/kf_create_cnv_pon_wf.cwl).

-For ControlFreeC and CNVkit, we take advantage of b allele frequency (from the gVCF created by our [alignment and haplotypecaller workflows](https://github.com/kids-first/kf-alignment-workflow)) integration for copy number genotype estimation and increased CNV accuracy.
+For ControlFreeC and CNVkit, we take advantage of b allele frequency (using the gVCF created by our [alignment and haplotypecaller workflows](https://github.com/kids-first/kf-alignment-workflow), **then** running our [Single Sample Genotyping Workflow](https://cavatica.sbgenomics.com/public/apps#cavatica/apps-publisher/kfdrc-single-sample-genotyping-wf/) on the gVCF) integration for copy number genotype estimation and increased CNV accuracy.
 Additionally these tools make use of the `unpadded_capture_regions` to provide the canonical calling regions.

 #### ecDNA Prediction
  - [AmpliconArchitect](https://github.com/jluebeck/PrepareAA/blob/master/GUIDE.md) is used to predict ecDNAs